DanielFLopez1620/orion_common/orion_bringup/README.md

 - **OS30A:** As a note, you  do not need a rules for the OS30A, as it is configured to use its serial in the launch files for the camera.

 - **ESP32:** As there are two ESP32 and there is a high probability you bought the two ESP32 from the same batch, they may end with the same attributes.
-That is the reason, you should prefer a environmental attribute like the **ID_PATH** to distinguis both devices.
+That is the reason, you should prefer a environmental attribute like the **ID_PATH** to distinguish both devices.

     Also make sure that the ESP32 of the first floor is the one with the name **/dev/ttyESP32_1** and the one in the fourth floor is the **/dev/ttyESP32_2**, as the PlatformIO and µ-ROS programs will use this ports by default.

-    For more inofrmation on the ESP32 and the udev rules, check [orion_base](/orion_base/README.md).
+    For more information on the ESP32 and the udev rules, check [orion_base](/orion_base/README.md).

 ## 🚀 Launch files